 - Certain diuretics

-When Is Breast Pain Correlated With Breast Cancer?
+When Is Breast Pain Associated With Breast Cancer?

 Breast pain is usually present to some degree with Inflammatory Breast Cancer which has other distinct symptoms as well.
 Rarely, a breast tumor may cause pain, but generally cancerous tumors are not reported as painful.